-This page contains the Measurement of International Authority (MIA) dataset on delegation and pooling for 76 international governmental organizations for 1950-2010.
+This page contains the Measure of International Authority (MIA) dataset.
+MIA contains estimates of the delegation and pooling of authority (1950-2010) as well as of the scope of the policy portfolio for 76 international governmental organizations (1950-2017).
 The MIA data are annual.
+We are working on an update through 2020.

-If you are planning to use the data or any of the documents posted here, please cite:
+Two books accompany the measurement project.
+If you are planning to use the data or any of the documents posted here, please cite these works.

 Liesbet Hooghe, Gary Marks, Tobias Lenz, Jeanine Bezuijen, Besir Ceka, Svet Derderyan.
 2017.
 Measuring International Authority: A Postfunctionalist Theory of Governance.
 Oxford: Oxford University Press.
 Table of contents